httpwg/http2-spec/draft.md

 # Indicating Security Properties in Protocol Identifiers

-In past dicussions, there has been general agreement to reusing the ALPN protocol identifier {{I-D.ietf-tls-applayerprotoneg}} for all negotiation mechanisms in HTTP/2.0, not just TLS.
+In past discussions, there has been general agreement to reusing the ALPN protocol identifier {{I-D.ietf-tls-applayerprotoneg}} for all negotiation mechanisms in HTTP/2.0, not just TLS.